(Last updated 20 February 2025)

 Local Authoriser Guidance

 A new guidance document for Local Authorisers to support the review of ethics application submissions is now available under Submission processes and reporting.
 This provides clear advice on key considerations during review, delegation of the authorising role, and aims to improve the overall quality of applications submitted for ethical review.
-This advice has been implemented in conjunction with the mandatory peer review process.
+This advice was implemented in conjunction with the mandatory peer review process.

 Local Authorises are encouraged to refer to this document each time they review an application for endorsement.